hesam-lfz/dicey-chess/app/README.md

 # dicey-chess-app

-A React Native mobile app featuring a variation of the game of chess called "Dicey Chess"
+An Expo React Native mobile app (iOS/Android) featuring a variation of the game of chess called "Dicey Chess"

 ## Dicey Chess